-Consistent with 110 ILCS 805/3-7.24, an annual election will be held to elect a nonvoting student member of the Board.
+Consistent with 110 ILCS 805/3-7.24, an annual election will be held to elect a non-voting student member of the Board.
 The election will be decided by a simple majority of those voting in the election.
 All candidates must be full-time students (12 hours) and in good academic standing.
-The Student Board member will serve a one-year term beginning in May.
+The Student Trustee will serve a one-year term beginning in April.
+The Student Trustee may participate in special Board meetings or activities at the discretion of the Board Chairperson.